NairongZheng/AIR-MDSAR-Map/README.md

 ### SAR and optical images
 In order to facilitate training, the white edge of the original image is changed to black edge:

-- Extracting the position of white edge: [python code](https://github.com/NairongZheng/utils/blob/main/find_edge.py)
+- Extracting the position of white edge: [code](https://github.com/NairongZheng/utils/blob/main/find_edge.py)
 - changing white edge to black: [python code](https://github.com/NairongZheng/utils/blob/main/delete_edge.py), [matlab code](https://github.com/NairongZheng/utils/blob/main/delete_edge.m)

 You can also view the distribution of intensity values for each channel of the images: [code](https://github.com/NairongZheng/utils/blob/main/plot_histogram.py)